Zest-studi-o/bookzone-v2/README.md

 Project goals:

-- To encourage people to sell and buy second-hand books by using the application.
+- To encourage people to buy second-hand books by using the application.

-- To provide an easy and user-friendly web app where users can buy and sell books and know more.
+- To provide an easy and user-friendly web app where users can buy books and know more.

 - To provide a system where the product owner can manage books and interact with customers.